-These recommendations are in keeping with the Resolution Group's solution of Geographic Divisions.
-Such divisions reduce the number of representative participants at the WSC, thereby decreasing the current participation problems attributable to the size of our current system.
+These recommendations are in keeping with the Resolution Group's solution of Geographic Entities.
+Such entities reduce the number of representative participants at the WSC, thereby decreasing the current participation problems attributable to the size of our current system.
 They will also make the possibility of full funding for all conference participants a realizable goal.
-Most importantly, they will allow North American issues to be dealt with in a national or continental forum, and thus "free-up" the WSC and enable it to finally deal with the worldwide issues which will increasingly face our fellowship as a whole.
+Most importantly, they will allow U.S.-specific issues to be dealt with in a national or continental forum, and thus "free-up"

+the WSC and enable it to finally deal with the worldwide issues which will increasingly face our fellowship as a whole.